 Our first concert, on August 10, will present pianist Jeewon Park and cellist Ed Arron in a performance of Beethoven’s five sonatas for piano and violoncello.
 The sonatas span a large swath of the composer’s career, from early-period opus 2 to late period opus 102.
 The sonatas opus 2 and 5 date from 1796, when the twenty-six-year-old Beethoven was in Berlin.
 They are dedicated to King Frederick William II of Prussia, a patron of the arts and ardent cellist.
 The sonata opus 69 was written a dozen years later, in 1808, during Beethoven’s middle period.
 Seven years would pass before Beethoven’s last two cello sonatas, opus 102, nos.
 1 and 2, were written.

-The following week, August 24, will bring to Plainfield the Arcadia Viols, a consort of five musicians—Alice Robbins, Jane Hershey, Robert Eisenstein, Douglas Kelley, and Anne Legêne—who play the instruments that preceded today’s family of string instruments.
+The following week, August 24, will bring to Plainfield the Arcadia Viols, a consort of five musicians—Alice Robbins, Jane Hershey, Robert Eisenstein, Douglas Kelley, and Anne Legêne—who play the instruments that preceded today’s violin family.

 Let us keep in touch!
 Ask us to put your name on our mailing list.